sulabha-hub/network-intrusion-detection/README.md

 ## System Architecture

 The system processes network traffic through sliding windows of 400 samples.
 Features are extracted and scaled, then passed to both WFDS (unsupervised detection) and ML models (baseline comparison).
 WFDS establishes a baseline from the first window assuming normal traffic, then calculates drift scores using Euclidean distance between window means and the baseline.
-Scores are normalized to [0,1] range, and a threshold at the 75th percentile determines attack detection.
+Scores are normalized to [0,1] range, and a threshold at the 75th percentile (top 25% of drift scores) classifies a window as an attack.

 ## WFDS Algorithm